 Currently, Google Compute Engine (GCE) and Big Query are the two services which can use Google Cloud’s EKM.
-To configure these services to use a key managed in Fortanix SDKMS, an externally managed key needs to be created in Google Cloud KMS, which is linked to the actual key in Fortanix SDKMS.
-All requests to use this externally managed key are automatically sent to Fortanix SDKMS.
+To configure these services to use a key managed in Fortanix DSM, an externally managed key needs to be created in Google Cloud KMS, which is linked to the actual key in Fortanix DSM.
+All requests to use this externally managed key are automatically sent to Fortanix DSM.

 Key Access Justifications is an upcoming feature that will work with Google Cloud’s External Key Manager.
 It will provide a detailed justification each time one of your keys is requested to decrypt data, along with a mechanism for you to explicitly approve or deny providing the key using an automated policy that you set.

 Coming soon, Fortanix will also take advantage of Google Cloud’s Key Access Justifications, enabling customers to accept or reject cryptographic requests through External Key Manager based on an access reason policy.

 For example, the administrator could allow a customer or Google initiated access to the Key Encryption Keys (KEK) but reject access to third-parties or when no justification is provided.
 When a cryptographic operation is performed using the KEK, Fortanix creates an audit log entry for each operation which includes the access reason.